Hearty Cavolo Nero, Borlotti Bean and Smoked Bacon Soup

 He would start his staff lunch potion early in the morning by cooking it slowly and during the day he would add all the trimmings of the day’s mis-en-place.
 It ended up seriously delicious, packed with goodness and flavour.
 He even allowed a bit of grated cheese to make cheesy croutons.
 At that time as a hard working youngster, I could not get my head around the fact that whilst working with the most expensive ingredients such as white truffles, gold caviar, wild sea bass and turbot, the staff ate so poorly, like peasants, I just simply could not understand it.

 It took several years of seriously growing up to appreciate those flavours and what they meant to me.
 It meant reward, hardship but satisfaction and that is exactly what this dish means to me today when I serve it up for our dinner.
 Pure hearty satisfaction!

 The smoked bacon is perhaps one of the most essential ingredients in this recipe as the smoky flavour really adds to the flavour and the success of this dish relies heavily on it.
 I suggest you spend a bit more cash on this and find a really good quality smoked bacon or pancetta.
-I normally buy a block from my butcher which he specially orders in for me and then cuts it into smaller pieces so I can freeze it.
-A one kilo block normally lasts us about 6 months, now that’s not bad if you to divide the price by the quantity of meals you can get from it.
 Then finally you do not really have to follow the recipe step by step, add your own twist and turns, add the things you have in stock and use those unused trimmings.
 I think it’s even more important than buying special ingredients.

 - 150g smoked bacon cut into small lardons